June 30, 2316

 The heat ebbed away and Ethan felt like he could breathe again.
 Taylor kicked dirt onto the fire and Ethan wondered if he could’ve passed the test that way.
 Professor Taylor probably would’ve forcefully kept the fire going.
 He mused.
 He’s a Fire elementalist after all.
 But then again, Earth is stronger than Fire… It took him a while to find the will to sit up.
 With a slow breath, he reached for his shirt and straightened out the muddy material.
 Ethan located the tag and tugged the Henley back on.
 It felt disgusting.
 His toes curled when the seams stuck to his skin in the wrong places.
 After a few moments he yanked it back off again.
 He’d go back to Elementōrum Patriam shirtless.
 Ethan turned back to Taylor, the teacher’s gaze was fixated on the thin, glass phone in his hand.

 He looked back at the sky.
-A black dot on the horizon didn’t vanish when he blinked.
+The new black dot on the horizon didn’t vanish when he blinked.
 It grew bigger and a smile taunted Ethan’s lips.

 The transportation pod came to a halt in front of them.
 It didn’t touch the ground, nor did it disturb the ground with slipstream.
 Its gleaming, sleek, glass exterior shot off distracting and blinding flashes as it met the sun.
 The doors opened automatically and inside the circular doors were plush, blue velvet cushions.
 Taylor gestured for Ethan to enter the pod before him and he gladly took the opportunity.

-The Council in charge of Elementōrum Patriam were unknown.
+The Council members in charge of Elementōrum Patriam were unknown.
 They ran the country as any other government.
 They made laws and allowed the people to vote on important matters.
-The seven-member Council carried out their duties to the country without hesitation.
+The seven member Council carried out their duties to the country without hesitation.
 They represented the seven natural elements in the world: Earth, Water, Fire, Air, Storms, Fortune, and Life.
-The original Council were credited with creating their country.
+The original Council was credited with creating their country.
 Nine of the cities were named after them.
 Ethan loathed the original nine.
-They’d separated the elementalists from the humans and created a divided world.
-They’d named the Uns as a separate entity that deserved to be caged in lawless ground.
+They separated the elementalists from the humans and created a divided world.
+They named the Uns as a separate entity that deserved to be caged in lawless ground.
 The nine created the law that killed people like Ethan.

 Ethan failed the last of his tests.
 He didn’t need Taylor to input an official grade to know.
-Unable to control water, he’d almost drowned one of his fellow student three months ago.
-During the trial for Earth he’d opened large pit in the testing ground and trapped several professors at the Academy as well as other test takers.
+Unable to control water, he almost drowned one of his fellow student three months ago.
+During the trial for Earth he opened large pit in the testing ground and trapped several professors at the Academy as well as other test takers.
 Ethan set the City of Garden on fire and destroyed a large section of endangered foliage.
 He wished he would’ve died then.
-He was a danger to society and the Council labeled him as a Rogue.
+He was a danger to society and the Council would label him as a Rogue.